 113 SE 31st St., Oak Island, NC 28465

-The Oak Island Nature Center is an easy to access spot off Yacht Dr. with a dock that gives access to the Intracoastal Waterway (ICW) and Beaver Creek.
+The Wildlife Ramp at NE 55th is an easy to access spot off Yacht Dr. with a boat ramp that gives access to the Intracoastal Waterway (ICW) and Beaver Creek.
 Boat ramps are very slippery at low tide so be careful and take small steps!
 A nearby dock and fishing pier at the Nature Center are also possibilities for putting in a kayak or catching dinner.
-This is a great spot to drop in a fishing kayak and fish around the docks along the ICW or where the water flows into the marshes that border.
-For those just looking for fun and recreation, meander your way east to the bridge or even Southport!
+This is a great area to drop in a fishing kayak and fish around the docks along the ICW or where the water flows into the marshes that border.
+For those just looking for fun and recreation, meander your way east to the old bridge or even Southport.
 Park at the dock and have lunch at Provision Company or one of the other great restaurants, then kayak back and enjoy the views along the way.
 Southport is several miles so this should only be attempted by the most adventurous people and experienced paddlers with a whole day to enjoy!
 The waterway is used by many boaters so expect to paddle through some waves if launching from here.
 We recommend avoiding using the ramp on holidays, weekends and other times where recreational boat traffic is higher than normal.

 Ramp at 39th Place West